wp-plugins/woocommerce-mis-report/readme.txt

 == Installation ==
 1 Ensure you have latest version of [WooCommerce] (http://www.storeapps.org/woocommerce/) plugin installed.
-2 Download the Plug-in `woocommerce_ic_mis_report.zip`
+2 Download the Plug-in `woocommerce_ic_mis_report.zip.`
-• Unzip and upload contents of the plugin to your '/wp-content/plugins/' directory.
+3 Unzip and upload contents of the plugin to your '/wp-content/plugins/' directory.
-3 Activate the plugin through the 'Plugins' menu in WordPress 4 Click on 'MIS Report' option within WordPress admin sidebar menu.
+4 Activate the plugin through the 'Plugins' menu in WordPress 5 Click on 'MIS Report' option within WordPress admin sidebar menu.

 == Upgrade Notice ==
 We provide the up-gradation in Pro version, which will be release soon.